bntjah/lancache/README.md

 * 10-17-2017 bn_
     * Added Sony DNS to Unbound.Conf as posted by Muffeee in issues
     * Added Glyph Support (Still needs testing)
+* 10-25-2017 bn_
+    * Merged the pull request from nagilum99 to correct / standardize the layout (Issue #65)

 ## Installation